Normal Subgroups of Profinite Groups of Non-negative Deficiency: Poincar e duality groups of dimension 3

-We use the notation profinite $PD^n$-group at $p$ for a Poincar\'e duality profinite group $G$ at $p$ of dimension $n$.
+\begin{remark} \rm In \cite[page 165]{NSW} a more general definition of a {Poincar\'e duality group} at $p$ is given (without the assumption of $G$ to be of type $p$-$FP_{\infty}$).
+If $G$ is of type $p$-$FP_{\infty}$, then both definitions coincide.
+In this paper we always assume that a {Poincar\'e duality group} at $p$ is of type $p$-$FP_{\infty}$. \end{remark} We use the term profinite $PD^n$-group at $p$ for a Poincar\'e duality profinite group $G$ at $p$ of dimension $n$.
 If $G$ is a profinite group with $cd_p(G)< \infty$ and $U$ is an open subgroup of $G$, then $G$ is a profinite $PD^n$-group at $p$ if and only if $U$ is a profinite $PD^n$-group at $p$.

 By a result of Lazard, compact $p$-adic analytic groups $G$ are virtual Poincar\'e duality groups of dimension $n=\dim(G)$ at a prime $p$ (\cite[Thm.
 5.9.1]{SW}).
 The Demushkin pro-$p$ groups are exactly the pro-$p$ $PD^2$-groups (\cite[I.4.5 Example 2]{Serre}) and $\Z_p$ is the only pro-$p$ $PD^1$-group (\cite[Example 4.4.4]{SW}).